FAQs about the Self-Assessment Program

 greater detail in Self-Assessment Services Information Guide .

 The comprehensive self-assessments may be purchased through the NBME Self-Assessment Services page for a fee of $50.00 (or $60.00 for the expanded feedback option).
 The web-based self-assessments for the Clinical Science Mastery Series may be purchased for a fee of $20.00.
+The International Foundations of Medicine self-assessment may be purchased for a fee of $35.00 in US currency.

 Although self-assessments are designed for medical school students and graduates there is no restriction on who can purchase them.